-Net unrealised gains/losses on equity securities and interests in pooled investment funds have seen an increase due to positive market valuation movements on policyholder funds.
-This movement has no impact on profitability as it is offset entirely by movements in the Company's associated unit reserves but does reflect a strong positive performance in the underlying investments for the policyholder in the year.
+Net unrealised gains on equity securities and interests in pooled investment funds have seen an increase due to positive market valuation movements on policyholder funds.
+This movement has no impact on profitability as it is offset entirely by movements in the Company's associated unit reserves but does reflect a positive performance in the underlying investments for the policyholder in the year.

-Fair value adjustments through the income statement on debt securities reflect total gains of £0.02m (2018: £0.03m gains).
+Fair value adjustments through the income statement on debt securities reflect total losses of £0.1m (2020: £0.05m gains).